Sullivan claims U.S. House Democratic leader is an 'appeaser' of Chinese dictator

 Legislators, governor and commissioners may soon get automatic pay hikes for inflation

-Legislators, the governor and his top aides should qualify for automatic pay hikes every two years to make up for inflation unless the 2025 Legislature moves quickly to strike down the plan.
+Legislators, the governor and his top aides will get automatic pay hikes every two years to make up for inflation unless the 2025 Legislature moves quickly to strike down the plan.

 That’s the idea that three members of the Alaska State Officers Compensation Commission tentatively agreed to Wednesday, saying they would meet again in January before taking final action.